How can I support you?

 When will you release the game?

-We will release a free playable prototype in early 2019.
+We will release a free playable prototype in late 2019.
 The full game is currently scheduled to be released in early 2021.

 Why do you have a goat in your logo?